 Often these donations don’t get made, don’t get made in the amount they say they will donate, or are to an organization the bank owns for tax purposes.
 Aspiration Bank is guilty of these kinds of claims, claiming credit for having already planted 25 million trees when in fact they simply have PLANS to plant that many trees.

-2– Look for certifications.
 There are a lot of sustainable certifications available to the financial industry.
-If a brokerage or a bank has been certified by a third party in it’s sustainability efforts, it’s more likely to be legitimate.
+If a brokerage or a bank has been certified by a third party in its sustainability efforts, it’s more likely to be legitimate.

-3-Don’t trust broad statements.
-Any financial institution can say “we’re eco-friendly!”
+Any financial institution can say “We’re eco-friendly!”
 That’s vague as hell!
-Ask for details on their initiatives and how they have been incorporated into day to day business.
-A once a year $5,000 donation to an eco-friendly nonprofit is not the same as divesting from fossil fuels for a multi billion dollar financial institution.
+Ask for details on their initiatives and how they have been incorporated into day-to-day business.
+A once-a-year $5,000 donation to an eco-friendly nonprofit is not the same as divesting from fossil fuels for a multi-billion dollar financial institution.

 Build an Investing Portfolio You Feel Great About